 Click on the feature image below to navigate through all of the pictures in this car’s gallery:

-There’s something understated about a triple blue convertible like the restored 1969 Firebird we came across earlier this week here on Craigslist in Alexandria, Virginia where the second owner is looking to get $27,000 for, which relying on the Hagerty Insurance Online Valuation Tool as a guide shows he has it listed slightly higher than halfway between the #2 “Excellent” level of $33,100 and the #3 “Good” estimate of “$16,800 for a 350 cubic inch equipped example.
-The second owner is also open to possible trades, so if you are serious about making this Firebird yours, you can start the conversation by text Pat at (703) 946-2914.
+There’s something understated about a triple blue convertible like the restored 1969 Firebird we came across in October 2019 on Craigslist in Alexandria, Virginia where the second owner looked to get $27,000 for.
+Relying on the Hagerty Insurance Online Valuation Tool as a guide shows he has it listed slightly higher than halfway between the #2 “Excellent” level of $33,100 and the #3 “Good” estimate of “$16,800 for a 350 cubic inch equipped example.

 The second owner reports that he purchased this Firebird from a family friend, so while he doesn’t elaborate here, we’re assuming he can provide the entire history of this Firebird at least verbally.
 He also states that his car was “rebuilt” in 2012 however based on the work we’re assuming he means restored, so you’ll have to confirm the details of that with him.
 The only non-stock items we could collect from the private seller’s description was the installation of a vintage radio equipped with Bluetooth that’s connected to speakers placed at the base of the back seat and replacing the original Quadrajet carburetor with an aftermarket Eldebrock unit.

 The 355 cubic inch V8 combined with the three-speed automatic make this Firebird a nice-sounding top-down cruiser that will likely get you compliments everywhere you drive it.
 Good luck with the purchase!

 We’d love to hear your thoughts about this vehicle.
 Comment below and let us know!